min2ha/ukwa-site/content/target/37495/index.en.md

   "subject": "EU Referendum"
 }

-# Gaudie, The: Say ‘no’ to a June referendum

 An article discussing why having a June election is a bad idea.
 It is right after the Scottish, Welsh and London elections.